 - Laura Scudder’s – Their 2-ingredient peanut butter* is labeled as gluten-free, but they claim on their website that all products are gluten-free, but not certified.

-- Kirkland (Costco)* – The organic creamy peanut butter has only peanuts and salt, but I haven’t found any information whether the product is gluten-free or not.
+- Kirkland (Costco)* – The organic creamy peanut butter has only peanuts and salt, but I haven’t found any information on whether the product is gluten-free or not.
 It is definitely not labeled as such.

 - Nuts’n More – They only have flavored nut butter*.
-However, they confirm under FAQ on their website that all kinds of peanut spreads are gluten-free, but they do not mention being certified or not.
+However, they confirm under the FAQ on their website that all kinds of peanut spreads are gluten-free, but they do not mention being certified or not.

 - Peter Pan – Not labeled gluten-free, although the”Smart label” application via their website says so.
 There is no FAQ section to get more information.

 - Reese’s (Hershey) – Not labeled gluten-free, and neither their website lists peanut butter* on the certified GF product list.

 - Smucker’s – Only 2 ingredients, but not labeled as gluten-free.
 However, in the product info displayed on their website, they claim their peanut butter* products to be gluten-free.

 - Trader Joe’s – Both their No Salt Valencia Peanut Butter* and their Creamy Unsalted Peanut Butter* have 100% peanuts, but still, they aren’t labeled as gluten-free.
 They have a gluten-free product list on their website and there is no peanut butter currently on the list.